What type of content do you primarily create?

 - Highlighting excerpts within the transcript to turn into clips

-Now it's time to turn your 45-minute customer interview into a cohesive story designed for both busy skimmers and curious readers.
+Now it's time to turn your 45-minute customer interview into a cohesive multimedia case study designed for both busy skimmers and curious readers.

-Most case study articles follow a similar structure:
+Most multimedia case study articles follow a similar structure:

 - TL;DR. Hook readers with a summary of success metrics and/or a compelling quote upfront.